neondatabase/website/content/docs/guides/prisma.md

 - [JSON protocol for large Prisma schemas](#json-protocol-for-large-prisma-schemas)

 <Admonition type="note">
-This topic discusses several connection string parameters you can addd to your Neon connection string, such as `sslmode=require`, `pgbouncer=true`, and `connect_timeout=10`.
+This topic discusses several connection string parameters that you can add to your Neon connection string, such as `sslmode=require`, `pgbouncer=true`, and `connect_timeout=10`.
 A `?` character is used in a connection string to signify the end of the main part of the connection string and the start of additional options or parameters.
 You can use an `&` character to separate multiple parameters.
 For example:

 ```ini
 postgres://[user]:[password]@[neon_hostname]/[dbname]?sslmode=require&pgbouncer=true